This translation is incomplete. Please help translate this article from English

 Highlighting of UI items

 In the Accessibility tab, when the mouse hovers over accessibility items, you can see a semi-transparent highlight appear over the UI items they relate to, if appropriate.
-The role and name of the item will be shown in a small information bar.
+The role and name of the item will be shown in a small information bar along with color contrast information if appropriate.
 This is useful for determining how the items in the accessibility tree relate to the UI items on the actual page.

 In the following example, you can see that the image has been highlighted and its role, graphic, name, "Road, Asphalt, Sky, Clouds, Fall", and the color contrast ratio, 3.46, appears in the information bar above it.

-Contrast ratio information is particularly useful when you are designing the color palette for your website because if the contrast is not sufficient, readers with visual impairments such as color blindness will be unable to read the text.
-The Web Content Accessibility Guidelines (WCAG) 2.0 defines 4.5:1 as the minimum suggested contrast ratio between the foreground and background colors for smaller text on a web page.
-For example:
+Contrast ratio information is particularly useful when you are designing the color palette for your website because if the contrast is not sufficient, readers with visual impairments such as low vision or color blindness will be unable to read the text.
+See Color contrast for details about recommended contrast ratios.

-The color contrast in the image above is 2.77, potentially not enough contrast to make it easy to read.
+The color contrast in the image above is 2.86, so potentially not enough contrast to make it easy to read.
 Notice the warning symbol that indicates that the contrast fails to meet the acceptable contrast ratio.
-Compare that to the following:

-In this example, the contrast is 12.63.
-This time the number is followed by AAA and a checkmark in green, indicating that the text has a contrast ratio of 7:1 or more, meaning it meets the criteria for enhanced contrast, or Level AAA.
+In this example, the contrast ranges from 4.72 to 5.98.
+The numbers are followed by AAA and a checkmark in green, indicating that the large text has a contrast ratio of 4.5:1 or more, meeting the criteria for enhanced contrast, or Level AAA.

-The accessibility tab picker differs in look slightly from the Page Inspector HTML pane picker, as shown below:
+The accessibility tab element picker looks slightly different from the Page Inspector HTML pane picker, as shown below:

 When you "perform a pick", you see the accessibility object highlighted in the accessibility tree, and the picker is then deactivated.
 Note, however, that if you hold the Shift key down when "performing a pick", you can "preview" the accessibility object in the tree (and its properties in the right-hand pane), but then continue picking as many times as you like (the picker does not get cancelled) until you release the Shift key.